SATURDAY OCTOBER 17, 2020, 8:00am

 Open to skaters of all ages and all abilities, from all corners of the globe.

-Colorado Gold Speedskating is pleased to host this event on the Olympic ice sheet at World Arena Ice Hall, home of the only Olympic-size rink in Colorado.
-Directions to World Arena Ice Hall can be found on our home page.
+Colorado Gold Speedskating is pleased to host this event on the Olympic ice sheet at World Arena Ice Hall.
+Directions can be found on our home page.

 All competitors must register online.
 Race registration is handled through TeamSnap.
 All Colorado Gold club skaters who have previously registered via TeamSnap for club practice sessions must also complete this competition registration.

 NOTE: ALL competitors MUST be US Speedskating members.
 More information below.